jezzlucena/caderno/CLOUD_SYNC_GUIDE.md

 ### Initial Setup on New Device

-1. Install Agenda on the new device
+1. Install Caderno on the new device
 2. Configure Cloud Sync with same API key
 3. **Use the exact same passphrase** as your original device
 4. Download from IPFS